rht-labs/api-design/README.md

 ![alt text](images/PBI_Conceptual.png "PBI Conceptual Architecture")

-# Using the Automation API: An Example
+# Using the Automation API

+The current architectural direction for PBI is that the Automation API will be a verbose contract i.e. we'll favor completeness over convention or brevity.
+This decision was made because the additional detail removes guess work about the desired state when implementing an Automation Engine.
+However; this can make writing documents in the Automation API schema more laborious.
+To lower the bar of entry to our ecosystem, we're building a graphical interface using a contract that favors strong conventions and brevity.
+This new UI, called the labs console, will be able to generate Automation API documents from it's terse model, thus allowing the labs console to drive Automation Engines.
+The labs console is still to early to consume at this stage, so the below example will walk you through writing a document in the Automation API model directly.

+## Writing An Automation API Document By Hand: An Example

 Let's suppose for a moment that you're working on a team that is building a Java web application that you want to deploy to JBoss EAP on OpenShift.
-In your organization, it's policy for teams to use a promotion process that promotes new releases of the application from a development environment (DEV), to a testing environment (UAT). to production (PROD).
+In your organization it's standard policy for teams to use a promotion process that deploys new releases of the application from a development environment (DEV), to a testing environment (UAT), and finally to production (PROD).

+### Modelling The Build Environment

+### Modelling The Promotion Environments

+### Validating Your Document Against the OpenAPI Spec

 # Code Generation
 The code-gen folder contains scripts and helpers to generate the code we need from these APIs.
 For now, the scripts need to be run in the code-gen directory else they will fail.